stacks-network/docs/docs/clarity/language-functions.md

 #### description:

 `ft-burn?` is used to decrease the token balance for the `sender` principal for a token type defined using `define-fungible-token`.
-The decreased token balance is _not_ transfered to another principal, but rather destroyed, reducing the circulating supply.
+The decreased token balance is _not_ transferred to another principal, but rather destroyed, reducing the circulating supply.

 If a non-positive amount is provided to burn, this function returns `(err 1)`.
 Otherwise, on successfully burn, it